For several decades, Brazil has implemented a strange process that seems irreversible, that is not mentioned in in newspapers or media.

 When an area is identified as "indigenous", even though the native population is numerically smaller (sometimes 1 to 10), compared to the "non-native" peasants, every "non-native" has to abandon for ever the territory (even if he was born there), and its properties are confiscated after the payment of a minimum compensation.
 In addition, it is absolutely forbidden the access to any non-indigenous (even natives from other lands), Brazilian or foreigner.

 One of the first demarcated territories was the Yanomami land (in Roraima), after the English explorer Robin Hanbury-Tenison, made contact with some natives.

-What is also strange is the immensity of the indigenousYanomami land: 94.000 square kilometre (an area of the size of Indiana State), home to just 7,000 natives.
+What is also strange is the immensity of the indigenousYanomami land: 94.000 square kilometres (an area of the size of Indiana State), home to just 7,000 natives.

-Over the years, the so-called demarcation of indigenous lands continued: have been created the Xingu, Alto Javari, Alto Rio Negro (the so-called cabeza do cachorro, "dog's head", on the border with Colombia, extended far 106,000 squarekilometre), Tumuqumaqué, Kayapo, and many others indigenous areas.
+Over the years, the so-called demarcation of indigenous lands continued: have been created the Xingu, Alto Javari, Alto Rio Negro (the so-called cabeza do cachorro, "dog's head", on the border with Colombia, extended far 106,000 square kilometres), Tumuqumaqué, Kayapo, and many others indigenous areas.

 Today the total area of indigenous lands in Brazil amounted to 1.096 million square kilometres, 13% of the whole country.

-Some Brazilian journalists have denounced this situation arguing that the indigenous and environmentalist thesisactually hide a global privatization project of the Brazilian Amazon basin.
+Some Brazilian journalists have denounced this situation arguing that the indigenous and environmentalist thesis hides a global privatization project of the Brazilian Amazon Basin.

 Usually within each indigenous land there is a mission.
 The natives see the priest as the one who saved them from the "white Brazilians" who wanted to take possession of their lands.
 As the missionary speaks the language of the tribe chief, has the possibility to influence him.